zx9w/read-together/readme.md

 The basic idea is to use github issues for suggesting papers to read (as well as organizing meeting dates and meta-comments such as improving this document or the structure of our collaboration etc.)

-The actual meetings manifest themselves as pull requests; first with the concrete decisions made in the issue collected into a readme as well as the canonical version of the paper to read.
+The actual meetings manifest themselves as pull requests; first with the concrete decisions made in the issue are collected into a readme (and the canonical version of the paper is added as well).
 Then once the meeting takes place any artefacts from the meeting can be collected into the PR.

 Normally the issue can be closed once the pull request has been opened since it means that the readme is almost ready.